vynguyen1/treasure-hunt-app-ds-20-21/README.md

 *More tests are in the making!*

 **9. Continuous Integration/Continuous Delivery (CI/CD)**
 For CI/CD Jenkins + Fastlane are used.
 The configuration/pipeline can be found in the [Jenkinsfile](https://github.com/vynguyen1/treasure-hunt-app-ds-20-21/tree/main/pipelines/Jenkinsfile).
 When something is being pushed to the git repository a job in Jenkins is being triggered via webhook.
 Since Jenkins is run locally ngrok is used which provides public URLs (creates a secure tunnel from a public endpoint to a locally running web service).
+Defined recipients are notified via email when a build starts and also receive an email when a build has finished with the respective build status.

 **10. IDE**
 For this project XCode 12.2 was used.
 Some very useful shortcuts were the following: